jacksonchen1998/Image-to-Prompts/README.md

 A generative text-to-image model is a model that can generate an image from a text prompt.

-This repository is a final prject for the course [EECM30064 Deep Learning](https://timetable.nycu.edu.tw/?r=main/crsoutline&Acy=111&Sem=2&CrsNo=535361&lang=zh-tw)
+This repository is a final project for the course [EECM30064 Deep Learning](https://timetable.nycu.edu.tw/?r=main/crsoutline&Acy=111&Sem=2&CrsNo=535361&lang=zh-tw)

 ## Motivation and Background